Terms & Conditions

 Disclosure Of Your Information To Third Parties

 In addition to informing you about our own products and services, from time to time, we may also share your information with select marketing partners who offer products or services that we believe will be of interest to you.
+Although we do not disclose your Personal Information for money, we may share Personal Data with our marketing partners, who may provide referrals or other benefits to us, and to our data hygiene service provider(s) who update and augment customer data profiles.
 Our marketing partners may use this information to contact you directly regarding their own offers of interest.
-You may choose to opt-out of having your Personal Data shared with these third-party companies by sending an e-mail to [email protected] with the phrase "Do Not Share" in the subject line.
-You may also send a postcard to Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574.
+The Personal Data we may disclose include: name, mailing and email addresses, phone number and demographic data.
+Such disclosures could be considered “sales” under certain laws, including the California Consumer Privacy Act (“CCPA”).
+You may choose to opt-out of having your Personal Data shared with these third-party companies by sending an e-mail to [email protected] with the phrase “Do Not Share” in the subject line.
+You may also send a postcard to Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059, or complete this web form.
+We do not knowing disclose Personal Data of minors under 16 years of age to third parties.

 Cookies And Related Technologies